anyscale/madewithml.github.io/docs/courses/foundations/neural-networks.md

 </pre>

 ## Initializing weights
 So far we have been initializing weights with small random values and this isn't optimal for convergence during training.
 The objective is to have weights that are able to produce outputs that follow a similar distribution across all neurons.
-We can do this by enforcing weights to have unit variance prior the affine and non-linear operations.
+We can do this by enforcing weights to have unit variance prior to the affine and non-linear operations.

 !!! note
     A popular method is to apply [xavier initialization](http://andyljones.tumblr.com/post/110998971763/an-explanation-of-xavier-initialization){:target="_blank"}, which essentially initializes the weights to allow the signal from the data to reach deep into the network.
 You may be wondering why we don't do this for every forward pass and that's a great question.
-We'll look at more advanced strategies that help with optimization like batch/layer normalization, etc. in future lessons.
+We'll look at more advanced strategies that help with optimization like [batch normalization](convolutional-neural-networks.md#batch-normalization){:target="_blank"}, etc. in future lessons.
 Meanwhile you can check out other initializers [here](https://pytorch.org/docs/stable/nn.init.html){:target="_blank"}.

 ```python linenums="1"
 from torch.nn import init